 Clean up: Dish soap (preferably biodegradable), sponge, scrubber, dish towel

-Storage: Tupperware, aluminum foil, plastic wrap, wax paper
+Storage: Tupperware, aluminum foil, plastic wrap, wax paper, zip lock bags

 Paper towels and paper or cloth napkins